alphaaccount/fair-batch-classification/README.md

 # FAIR_batch

-There are seven types of experiments presented (all results are for multiple subpopulations):
+There are eight types of experiments presented (all results are for multiple subpopulations):
 For each of the .ipynb files run the cells from top to bottom.
 The main() function gives the output of our algorithms.
 [Adult] results are in the main folder, all other dataset results are in [Comparative_Results] folder.
 In all the .ipynb files LPCA is implemented as python function [min_sum_lpca] and LPC is implemented as function [min_max_lpc].